Different isotopes of the same element have the same number of protons in their atomic nuclei but differing numbers of neutrons.

 How are radioisotopes used?

 Radioisotopes are an essential part of radiopharmaceuticals.
 In fact, they have been used routinely in medicine for more than 30 years.
-On average, one in every two Australians can expect, at some stage in their life, to undergo a nuclear medicine procedure that uses a radioisotope for diagnostic or therapeutic purposes.
+Every Australian is likely to benefit from nuclear medicine and, on average, will have at least two nuclear medicine procedures in their lifetime.

 Some radioisotopes used in nuclear medicine have short half-lives, which means they decay quickly and are suitable for diagnostic purposes; others with longer half-lives take more time to decay, which makes them suitable for therapeutic purposes.